 After registering into LinkedIn you can:

-Facebook with its over 2 billion users (summer 2017) is also a potential tool for disseminating information about research.
+Facebook with its over 3 billion users (2023) is also a potential tool for disseminating information about research.
 You can either use your own personal account or create a dedicated account for your research project.
 Remember to follow other accounts associated with your research topic, as this will attract more followers to your own account.

 Use your account to share information for example about your new publications.
 Remember to use pages which include persistent addresses (e.g. DOI, URN, ISBN) to ensure that the publications will be included in altmetrics data aggregation and that you will be able to monitor their online impact.

-Twitter may be even better suited for communicating research than Facebook, as Twitter focuses more on following topics, whereas Facebook is based more on friend networks.
-There are already leading researchers from many fields who are worth following on Twitter.
-You can grow your number of followers by tweeting your own ideas, news and everything related to your research.
+X may be even better suited for communicating research than Facebook, as X focuses more on following topics, whereas Facebook is based more on friend networks.
+There are already leading researchers from many fields who are worth following on X. You can grow your number of followers by tweeting your own ideas, news and everything related to your research.